 If, however, you enabled port forwarding on your router to gain remote access, you will need to disable that port forwarding rule.
 To disable port forwarding, you should look up your router’s IP address and use it to log in.

-Then consult your router’s manual to find the port forwarding page (every router model is different).
+Then consult your router’s manual to find the port forwarding page (every Wi-Fi router model is different).
 If you don’t have your router manual, you can try a web search for your router model number and the word “manual.”
 The manual will show you where to look for exiting port forwarding rules.
 Turn off any port forwarding rules for the NAS unit.

 Option 2: Use A VPN for Remote Access

 We recommend just not exposing your Synology NAS to the Internet.
 But if you have to connect remotely, we recommend setting up a virtual private network (VPN).
 With a VPN server installed, you won’t access the NAS unit directly.
 Instead, you’ll be connecting to the router.
 The router, in turn, will treat you as though you were on the same network as the NAS (still at home, for instance).
+It’s worth noting that this type of VPN is different than using a VPN service to keep you safer online or bypass restrictions—in this case, you’re trying to VPN into your network, not out.

 You can download a VPN server on your Synology NAS from the Package Center.
 Just search for “vpn” and choose the install option under VPN Server.
 When you first open the VPN Server, you’ll see a choice of PPTP, L2TP/IPSec, and OpenVPN protocols.
 We recommend OpenVPN, as it’s the most secure option of the three.